PHOTON: Hierarchical Autoregressive Modeling for Lightspeed and Memory-Efficient Language Generation: Abstract

 \section{Abstract}

-Transformers operate as horizontal \emph{token-by-token scanners}; at each generation step, the model attends to an ever-growing sequence of token-level states.
-This access pattern increases prefill latency and makes long-context decoding increasingly memory-bound, as KV-cache reads and writes dominate inference throughput rather than arithmetic computation.
-We propose \underline{\textbf{P}}arallel \underline{\textbf{H}}ierarchical \underline{\textbf{O}}peration for \underline{\textbf{TO}}p-down \underline{\textbf{N}}etworks (\textbf{PHOTON}), a hierarchical autoregressive model that replaces flat scanning with vertical, multi-resolution context access.
-PHOTON maintains a hierarchy of latent streams: a bottom-up encoder progressively compresses tokens into low-rate contextual states, while lightweight top-down decoders reconstruct fine-grained token representations.
-Experimental results show that PHOTON is superior to competitive Transformer-based language models regarding the throughput-quality trade-off, offering significant advantages in long-context and multi-query tasks.
-This reduces decode-time KV-cache traffic, yielding up to $10^{3}\times$ higher throughput per unit memory.
+Transformers operate as \emph{horizontal token-by-token scanners}; at each generation step, attending to an ever-growing sequence of token-level states.
+This access pattern increases prefill latency and makes long-context decoding more memory-bound, as KV-cache reads and writes dominate inference time over arithmetic operations.
+We propose \underline{\textbf{P}}arallel \underline{\textbf{H}}ierarchical \underline{\textbf{O}}peration for \underline{\textbf{TO}}p-down \underline{\textbf{N}}etworks (\textbf{PHOTON}), a hierarchical autoregressive model that replaces horizontal scanning with vertical, multi-resolution context scanning.
+PHOTON maintains a hierarchy of latent streams: a bottom-up encoder compresses tokens into low-rate contextual states, while lightweight top-down decoders reconstruct fine-grained token representations in parallel.
+We further introduce \emph{recursive generation} that updates only the coarsest latent stream and eliminates bottom-up re-encoding.
+Experimental results show that PHOTON is superior to competitive Transformer-based language models regarding the throughput-quality trade-off, providing advantages in long-context and multi-query tasks.
+In particular, this reduces decode-time KV-cache traffic, yielding up to $10^{3}\times$ higher throughput per unit memory.